NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 3. If both maximum and minimum pressures are higher than the setpoint, the maximum exhaust flow rate will be forced.

 4. If both maximum and minimum pressures are lower than the setpoint, the zero exhaust flow rate will be forced.

+### Relief air handling

+The relief air handling is similar to exhaust air handling.
+The logic is the same.
+The difference is that relief air handling is based a system, while exhaust air handling occurs in a controlled zone.

 ## Testing/Validation/Data Sources ##